 Todays bag is a bit of a special one for me, as it contains a camera that I sourced for Bryn.
 There is nothing like seeing one of the cameras I supplied sitting happily in someones bag.

-My name is Bryn Tham and I’m 18 years old and I live in North Borneo or Sabah, Malaysia.
+My name is Bryn Tham and I’m 18 years old.
 Today I will be sharing what’s in my bag to every one of you lovely people out there.
 I will feature 2 bags for my post one is my “working” bag while the other one is my daily walk around bag.
 So without further ado…….

 So in the first picture is my “work bag”….pretty obvious since there’s all the Nikon gear laying around.
 The green bag you see in the right of the picture is a Tenba Messenger bag ( which I believed is a medium sized model) and in it are:

 • Nikon D90 with Crumpler Industrial Disgrace Camera Strap-Been using it for over 3-years or so and it has never failed me once….never.
 Was planning to go full frame but then I discovered the joy of shooting film (more on that later).

 • Nikon AF-S 17-55 f2.8G-My all round work horse lens.
 Bought it at the beginning of 2010, and it has been serving me well since then.

 • Nikon AF-S 60MM Micro 2.8G-My new lens, and I must say that the lens is bloody sharp.
 Haven’t use it much yet but I’m trying to use it for whenever I can.

 • Nikon AF-D 80-200 F2.8-Another one of my workhorse lens.
 Since I used to mainly shoot stage shows and sports events for my school, this piece of kit is very very important to me.